nevermined-io/nvm-docs/docs/architecture/specs/Spec-ACCESS.md

 1. CONSUMER decrypts the URL using the SDK.
 This only requires the encryptedUrl existing in the DDO and the DID.
    A Parity EVM client (local or remote) and SECRET STORE cluster can be used for that.

-1. CONSUMER retrieves data by calling the dedicated GATEWAY endpoint (`serviceEndpoint` in the service definition) providing it with Consumer ethereum address, service agreement ID, and decrypted URL.
+1. CONSUMER retrieves data by calling the dedicated NODE endpoint (`serviceEndpoint` in the service definition) providing it with Consumer ethereum address, service agreement ID, and decrypted URL.

 The consume URL may look like:

 ```
-HTTP GET /api/v1/GATEWAY/services/access/consume?consumerAddress=${consumerAddress}&serviceAgreementId={serviceAgreementId}&url={url}`
+HTTP GET /api/v1/node/services/access/consume?consumerAddress=${consumerAddress}&serviceAgreementId={serviceAgreementId}&url={url}`
 ```

 This method will return a HTTP 200 status code if everything was okay and the data file.

-When CONSUMER requests purchased data, GATEWAY gets 3 parameters:
+When CONSUMER requests purchased data, NODE gets 3 parameters:

 * Consumer ethereum address: `consumerAddress`
 * Service Agreement ID: `serviceAgreementId`
 * Decrypted URL: `url`.
-This URL is only valid if GATEWAY acts as a gateway.
-CONSUMER cannot download using the URL if it's not done through GATEWAY.
+This URL is only valid if NODE acts as a NODE.
+CONSUMER cannot download using the URL if it's not done through NODE.

-Using those parameters, GATEWAY does the following things:
+Using those parameters, NODE does the following things:

 * Find the `did` by the given `serviceAgreementId`